AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 PRONTO PHARMACY UNDER ATTACK BY TRUMP’S DEA

-Most noticeable, the chain pharmacies (CVS, Walgreens) are now owners of the drug insurance companies.
+Most noticeably, the chain pharmacies (CVS, Walgreens) are now owners of the drug insurance companies.
 So they now own the Market, the Pricing and who plays and who is excluded.
 The problem is so extensive, Walmart had to lay-off 40% of their pharmacy staff around the country in part because of a dispute with CVS CAREMARK over reimbursements.

-Today, when a family’s own pharmacy takes insurance approximately 7 additional fees are attached to their reimbursement every quarter.
-For example, a pharmacy receives a total quarterly reimbursement by the insurance company for $50,000.00 the insurance companies will then sent a bill to the pharmacy at the end of each quarter for as much a $15k each on fees.
-If a pharmacy bills 3 or 4 insurances, then they will receive 3 or 4 different large bills.
-FAMILY OWN PHARMACIES ARE BEING CHASED OUT OF BUSINESS.
-As a result, small pharmacies like Pronto Pharmacy take cash and are red-flagged by the DEA as criminals, while our patients are considered junkies.
+Today, when a family’s own pharmacy takes insurance, approximately 7 additional fees are attached to their reimbursement every quarter.
+For example, a pharmacy receives a total quarterly reimbursement by the insurance company for $50,000.00.
+The insurance company will then send a bill to the pharmacy at the end of each quarter for as much as $15k each on fees.

 THE WARRANT